Blog

 • 1 cup heavy cream

-• ½ cup freshly grated parmesan (about 2 oz)
+• ยฝ cup freshly grated parmesan (about 2 oz)

-• ½ tsp dried oregano
+• ยฝ tsp dried oregano

-• ½ tsp dried thyme
+• ยฝ tsp dried thyme

 • Small handful fresh basil leaves, torn, for serving

-Ingredients laid out: chicken breasts, sun-dried tomatoes, garlic, flour All ingredients for Marry Me Chicken including fresh basil and cream Mincing garlic on the Bevel and Bond end-grain maple cutting board
+Marry Me Chicken ingredients laid out: chicken breasts, sun-dried tomatoes, garlic and flourFull mise en place for Marry Me Chicken with heavy cream, parmesan and fresh basil leavesMincing garlic cloves with a chef's knife on a Bevel and Bond end-grain maple cutting board

-Good prep is good cooking — mise en place before the heat goes on.
+Good prep is good cooking โ€” mise en place before the heat goes on.

 Instructions

 1. Butterfly the chicken Lay each chicken breast flat on your cutting board.
 Place your palm gently on top to steady it, and with a sharp knife held parallel to the board, slice horizontally through the breast to create two thin cutlets.
 You should end up with six cutlets, each about a quarter inch thick.
-Pounding chicken breasts flat with a rolling pin under plastic wrap on a cutting board
+Flattening chicken breasts with a rolling pin under plastic wrap on a maple cutting board

 2. Pound to even thickness If any cutlets are still thicker than a quarter inch, cover them with plastic wrap and pound them lightly with a rolling pin or the bottom of a heavy pan until they are uniform.
 Even thickness means even cooking.
-Close-up of pounded chicken cutlets under plastic wrap on an end-grain maple board
+Close-up of evenly pounded chicken cutlets under plastic wrap on an end-grain maple board

 4. Dredge in flour Work each cutlet through the flour, coating both sides completely.
-Shake off any excess — you want a thin, even coat, not a thick crust.
+Shake off any excess โ€” you want a thin, even coat, not a thick crust.
 The flour is what gives the sauce something to cling to.

 5. Sear the chicken Heat the olive oil and butter together in a large cast iron skillet over medium-high heat until the butter is melted and starting to foam.
 Working in two batches so you do not crowd the pan, sear the cutlets for about 3 to 4 minutes per side, until they are golden brown and cooked through.
 Transfer them to a plate and tent loosely with foil.

-Flour-dredged chicken cutlets being placed in hot cast iron skillet Chicken cutlets searing in cast iron with golden crust forming Second batch of chicken cutlets going into the cast iron skillet
+Flour-dredged chicken cutlets being laid into a hot cast iron skillet with butter and oilChicken cutlets searing in cast iron as a golden brown crust forms on the first sideThe second batch of floured chicken cutlets going into the cast iron skillet to sear

 6. Build the sauce Reduce the heat to medium.
 Add the minced garlic to the same pan and cook for about 30 seconds, stirring constantly, until fragrant.
 Pour in the chicken broth and use a wooden spoon to scrape up all the browned bits stuck to the bottom of the pan.
 Those bits are flavor.